Open-TEE/project/README.md

 ### QBS

-Initially we have decided to use the qbs build system (http://doc-snapshot.qt-project.org/qbs/) for easy configuration, though we may move to a more mainstream solution such as Autotools when time permits.
+Initially we have decided to use the qbs build system (http://doc-snapshot.qt-project.org/qbs/) for easy configuration, although we now also support Autotools.

     $ git clone git://gitorious.org/qt-labs/qbs.git